nabla-c0d3/sslyze/README.md

 SSLyze
 ======

-Fast and full-featured SSL scanner.
+Fast and full-featured SSL scanner for Python 2.7.

 Description